July 3

 She was beside herself and became ill because of the situation.
 It turned out that she just was not cut out for that suppressive atmosphere.
 She needed to be in a place where she could breathe.

-Failing at engaging and bonding with this group was just what she needed to realize this environment was not good for her.
+Failing at engaging and bonding with this group was just what she needed to learn from failure and realize this environment was not good for her.

 What about you?
 Where did you fail at work this week?
 Did you get passed up for the promotion?